Supported sources

 Use --migration.validation-report to write a JSON report:

---migration.query-overlap compares Qdrant and LambdaDB nearest-neighbor results for validation samples.
+--migration.query-overlap compares source and LambdaDB nearest-neighbor results for validation samples.
 By default, it reports overlap without failing the migration.
 Set --migration.query-overlap-min-ratio above 0 to require a minimum average overlap.
+Query-overlap validation is not implemented for Elasticsearch yet.

 Next steps